Remember, you’re building a website to attract patients, not the space shuttle.

 If you’ve done everything right up to this point, your prospective new patient is just about ready to pick up the phone.
 But they’re going to check out one more thing before they do so.

-According to a 2015 Bright Local Survey, 92 percent of all consumers read online reviews for local businesses.
-And, 68 percent say that positive reviews make them trust local businesses more.
+According to a 2018 Bright Local Survey, 86 percent of all consumers read online reviews for local businesses.
+And, 91 percent say that they trust them as much as personal recommendations.